JaakkoLipp/SYS-Projects/README.md

 - `0`: Program executed successfully, all specified files were opened, and their contents displayed.
 - `1`: Program encountered an error, such as failure to open a specified file.

-## Implementation Details
+## Implementation

 - The program iterates over each argument provided to it, treating each as a filename to be opened and read.
 - For each file, it reads and prints the content using a buffer of fixed size (`1024` bytes).
-This size is a compromise between memory usage and performance but might not be optimal for all situations.
+This size is a compromise between memory usage and performance.
 - It uses the standard C library functions `fopen`, `fgets`, and `fclose` for file operations.
 - In case a file cannot be opened, it prints an error message and exits with a non-zero status code, indicating failure.